vintasoftware/tapioca-wrapper/docs/source/serializers.rst

 Deserializing
 -------------
 Any method starting with ``to_`` in your custom serializer class will be available for data deserialization.
+It also accepts key word arguments.

 .. code-block:: python